Zandar: IDW post-Revolutionaries

 The Dreadnok Twins, disguised as inner Mongolian locals, Ying and Yong, lead a strike team of GI Joes to Crystal Ball's cult stronghold, where they were ambushed by Crystal Ball and the Dreadnoks.
 Zandar and Zarana sneak away some time during the battle.

 During the Dreadnoks' pursuit of the Joes, they were snatched away underground by Crystal Ball's summoned, large "Fatal Fluffies".
 Zandar and Zarana appear again with the Dreadnoks, ambushing Duke in the underground, with the intention of taking the Joes' prisoners, the Baroness and Crystal Ball.

 Animated series

 Sunbow

 Zandar appeared in the second season of the Sunbow G.I.
-Joe cartoon voiced by Peter Cullen.
-In the five-part episode "Arise Serpentor, Arise," Zandar and Zarana join Zartan in finding new recruits for the Dreadnoks.
+Joe cartoon voiced by Peter Cullen and understudied by Milton James in "Arise Serpentor, Arise" Pt.
+5. In the five-part episode "Arise Serpentor, Arise," Zandar and Zarana join Zartan in finding new recruits for the Dreadnoks.
 During this five-part episode, Roger C. Carmel voiced Zandar in the second part and Milton James voiced Zandar in the fifth part when Peter Cullen was unavailable for those two episodes.

+In "Raise the Flagg!", Cobra attempts to salvage an antimatter pod from a crashed helicarrier of theirs.
+Cobra soldiers under the command of Zartan, Zandar and Zarana use an oil platform for the operation.
+The three Dreadnoks flee during a battle with the Joes and are sent by Cobra Commander to recover the antimatter pod before the Joes.
+They are taken prisoner alongside Roadblock, Leatherneck and Wet-Suit by an insane Cobra chef named B.A.
+LaCarre and his B.A.T.s, who force them into labor.
+The Joes, Dreadnoks and LaCarre eventually put aside their differences and hook the antimatter pod to the helicarrier's rotors, rising them out of the water.
+Cobra Troopers take the Dreadnoks to a chamber to recover from decompression sickness.